 - Put eggs in a pot and cover with cold water and a pinch of salt.

-- Bring the eggs to a rolling boil over a medium-high flame.
-Cover, turn the heat down to medium and cook for 6 minutes.
+- Bring the eggs to a boil over a medium-high flame.
+Cover, turn the heat down to medium and cook for six minutes.

-Run cold water over the eggs until the water in the pan is cold.
+- Run cold water over the eggs until the water in the pan is cold.
 Leave the eggs to sit in the cold water until completely cooled.

 Poached eggs are delicious with toast for an easy breakfast, or as part of a salad.
-Again, if you are going through cancer treatment it is important to cook you egg fully to avoid food-borne illness.
+Again, if you are going through cancer treatment it is important to cook your egg fully to avoid food-borne illness.